kataszczes/STE/Kettle.markdown

 ### Regular Maintenance

-Regular cleaning is essential to maintain the kettle's performance.
-Descale the kettle every two to four weeks, depending on the hardness of the water in your area.
-Use a descaling solution approved for electric kettles, and follow the manufacturer's instructions.
+Clean the kettle regularly to keep it in good condition.
+Remove limescale every two to four weeks.
+The frequency may depend on the hardness of water in your area.
+Use a descaling solution approved for electric kettles and follow the manufacturer's instructions.
 Avoid using abrasive cleaners or tools that can damage the interior.

+To remove limescanle:
-To descale the kettle fill the kettle with water up to the “MAX” line, then add the recommended amount of descaling solution.
-Boil the mixture and let it sit for the time indicated by the descaling product.
-Empty the kettle and rinse it thoroughly with clean water multiple times to remove any remaining solution.
+1. fill the kettle with water to the “MAX” line
+2. Add the recommended amount of descaling solution.
+3. Boil the mixture and let it sit for the time indicated on the label of the descaling product.
+4. Empty the kettle and rinse it with clean water.
+Repeat multiple times to remove any remaining solution.
-Do not immerse the kettle or its base in water at any time.
+>Do not immerse the kettle or its base in water.
 Use a damp cloth to wipe the exterior.

-### Storage Instructions
+### Storage

 When storing the kettle, ensure that it is completely dry.
 Wind the power cord neatly around the base, if the design permits.
 Store the kettle in a cool, dry place, away from direct sunlight and moisture.